 Since HBL Mauritius is a foreign branch of HBL, the responsibility of the operations of the Bank has been conferred to a local management team therefore there is no such evaluation process.
-The performance of these committees is evaluated on a monthly basis by HBL.
+The performances of these committees are evaluated on a monthly performance by HBL.